|

 work for us?"

-47. The new wine in old bags was out.
+47. New wine in old bags was out.
 He

 wanted the real deal